realityexpander/How_to_program_from_ground_up/README.md

      - Primitive types are the "building blocks" of all other types defined in `struct`s
      - Example (C):
        ```C
-       struct Point {  // <-- `Point` is a programmer-defined type that is made up of other types
+       struct Point {  // <-- `Point` is a programmer-defined type that is made up of other types.
           int x;
           int y;
-          char colorIdChar;  // <-- `char` is a type that represents a single ASCII character (1 byte)
+          char colorIdChar;  // <-- `char` is a type that represents a single ASCII character (1 byte.)
        };

        int main() {